-The Faculty for Undergraduate Neuroscience honors the passing of David H. Hubel with the establishment of this fund to support undergraduate involvement in neuroscience research.
-Money raised by the fund will be used to:
+The Faculty for Undergraduate Neuroscience honors the memory of David H. Hubel with this fund to support undergraduate involvement in neuroscience research.
+Established by a gift from Dr. Hubel's family, money from this fund will be used to:

 - Sponsor travel awards for undergraduates to attend the annual Society for Neuroscience Meeting

 - Establish a competitive summer research scholarship for undergraduate neuroscience research

 Would you like to make a contribution?
 If you'd like to leave condolences or a personal remembrance of David Hubel, please email your comments to firstname.lastname@example.org.

 Option 1: Mail a check directly to the FUN treasurer.
 Make the check payable to "Faculty for Undergraduate Neuroscience" and note the David H. Hubel fund in the memo.

 Saint Paul, MN 55105

 Option 2: Donate via CauseVox or directly through PayPal.
 You do not need to register for an account on this website, nor on PayPal.
 Once you click the Donate button you will be prompted for an amount.
 On that page, look for the link "Continue" to make the donation without using a PayPal account.